Zistack/Satisfactory-Optimizer/README.md

    Like maximization above, but minimizes instead.

+Multiple goals may be specified.
+Goals are applied in the order that they are specified.
+This means that the factory is first optimized according to the first goal, and then the achieved consumption/flow/production is added as a hard constraint before optimizing according to the next goal, and so on.

+After all listed goals are achieved, the factory is optimized for minimal power consumption.
+This tends to cause the planner to plan power plants when power generation recipes are enabled and appropriate resources are available.
+If you don't want to plan a power plant, don't enable power generation recipes.

+This is one special item that is noteworthy here: "Awesome Sink Point".
+It is not an item in the traditional sense, but it is the output of all of the "Sink [Item]" recipes.
+It is possible to attempt to maximize or minimize the production of Awesome Sink points by naming this item in an optimization goal.

 ## Output Format: {*}

 Once the script is run, it will produce some output.